cjimti/iotwifi/README.md

 {"status":"OK","message":"status","payload":{"address":"b8:27:eb:fe:c8:ab","uuid":"a736659a-ae85-5e03-9754-dd808ea0d7f2","wpa_state":"INACTIVE"}}
 ```

-From now on I'll demonstrate API calls to the new container with the [`curl` command](https://en.wikipedia.org/wiki/CURL) on the
-device.
-If you were developing a Captive Portal or configuration web page you
-could translate these calls into Javascript and control the device Wifi with AJAX.
+From now on I'll demonstrate API calls to the new container with the [`curl` command](https://en.wikipedia.org/wiki/CURL) on the device.
+If you were developing a Captive Portal or configuration web page, you could translate these calls into Javascript and control the device Wifi with AJAX.

-> You can use my simple static web server IOT Web container for hosting a Captive Portal
-or configuration web page.
+> You can use my simple static web server IOT Web container for hosting a Captive Portal or configuration web page.
 See https://github.com/cjimti/iotweb.

 To get a list of Wifi Networks the device can see, issue a call to the **scan** endpoint: